• Skip to primary navigation

 After the broccoli has been cooled and dried, you can transfer the broccoli into an air-tight plastic bag and toss it into the freezer.

-I recommend taking it one step further to flash freeze it to retain nutrients, and avoid the formation of ice crystals, not to mention having better tasting broccoli.
+I recommend taking it one step further to flash freeze it to retain nutrients and avoid the formation of ice crystals, not to mention having better-tasting broccoli.

 Frozen broccoli can be stored for up to one year before use.
-Be sure to wrap it tightly, and date it before storing it in the freezer.
+Be sure to wrap it tightly and date it before storing it in the freezer.

 What is flash freezing?

-Flash freezing simply is a process used to rapidly freeze small items individually and store them quickly once they are frozen.
+Flash freezing is simply a process used to rapidly freeze small items individually and store them quickly once they are frozen.
 It helps retain nutrients by stopping cell deformation.

 Flash freezing is all the rage on the cooking shows with fancy machines that freeze at extremely low temperatures with circulating air.